Gashi (tribe): Distribution

-Apart from their nucleus in Highlands of Gjakova, brotherhoods and families stemming from the Gashi tribe are found in traditionally Albanian-inhabited territories in Kosovo, Serbia, North Macedonia and northern Albania.
-The Gashi tribe is present in every province of Kosovo.
-Some families identify as Gash i Gurit, while others identify as Gash.
-Many of the Gashi family in Kosovo preserve memories and origins from the Gjakova Highlands, such as in the villages of Carrabreg, Dobërdol in Besiana, Kryshec, Llapashticë e Eperme, Llapashticë e Poshtme, Llausha, Lubovec, Mramor in Prishtina, Radishevë etc. Among the oldest data on the presence of the Gashi in Kosovo is the aforementioned report from 1697, which states: “The village of Gashi with 120 houses, which were evicted from Pasha of Peja, are now located in the area of Kosovo, in a place called Llap, who are living there for 8 years, which are without priests and have begun to become Turkish (Muslim) and schismatic due to the lack of Catholic priests".
+Apart from their nucleus in the Highlands of Gjakova, brotherhoods and families stemming from the Gashi tribe are found in traditionally Albanian-inhabited territories in Kosovo, Serbia, North Macedonia and northern Albania.
+The Gashi tribe is present in every province of Kosovo, and some families identify as Gash i Gurit, whilst others identify simply as Gash.
+Many of the Gashi families in Kosovo preserve memories and origins from the Gjakova Highlands.
+Among the oldest data on the presence of the Gashi in Kosovo is the aforementioned report from 1697, which states: “The village of Gashi with 120 houses, which were evicted by the Pasha of Peja, are now located in the area of Kosovo, in a place called Llap, and have been living there for 8 years without priests and have begun to become Turkish (Muslim) and schismatic due to the lack of Catholic priests".
 Nonetheless, many other Gashi families in Kosovo do not have a tradition of descent from the Highlands of Gjakova.
 In some cases, families have forgotten their origins over the centuries, but in many cases, Albanian families who have historically inhabited Kosovo prior to the arrival of the Gashi tribe and joined them thereafter mistakenly claim descent from the tribe.
 Therefore, the Gashi tribal affiliation of Albanian families in Kosovo is not necessarily related to origins in northern Albania and could very well be local Albanian families that may in fact originate in Kosovo.

 Relations with other tribes

-Gashi tribe was in conflict with Shala tribe until they made peace in August 1879, based on sultan's order.
+The Gashi tribe was in conflict with the Shala tribe until they made peace in August 1879, based on the Sultan's order.
 The Gashi tribe regarded themselves as related to the Krasniqi in the sense that they both came from the west, and Baron Nopcsa recorded that the Gashi were originally related to the Toplana.